Clan Lindsay? I hardly Knew ye

 This surely delivered a blow, as presumably American Club was intended not just for sale in Ontario, but to help parch a still-dry America.
 It’s an interesting legal point whether Hiram Walker would have won had liquor not been legal in Ontario when the decisions were rendered.
 It seems obvious Hiram Walker could not have sued in the U.S., as the sale of liquor was still illegal, until the end of 1933.

 Had Pellatt got his group together in the early 20s, with American Club simply an export product, I’d think he may have won the day.
 Maybe those among our readership who can be called (in technical terms I hasten to add) “my learned friends”, will offer their view (on a gratuitous basis, please).

 Although the tenure of Clan Lindsay was brief, Moynes remembered the brand and probably had sampled it, as he was 30 in 1928.
 Offering his opinion on its quality – a rather informed one – was rather bold for an Ontario newspaper in 1967.
-Overall his columns were down-home in style, so probably few noticed.
+Overall, his columns were relaxed or down-home in style, so probably few noticed.

 It’s often considered that between the wars, the Big 5 Ontario distillers (listed in my Part I) were the only authorized distillers in Ontario.
 Not so.
 Apart from Lindsay Distillery, whose full name was Lindsay Distilleries Limited, there were beverage distilleries in Sarnia and Port Colborne.
 They opened after booze became legal again in 1927.

 Might there be a bottle of Clan Lindsay in the corner of a manse basement in Lindsay, or elsewhere in Victoria County?
 Covered with dust, not appreciated for what it is?
 I’d wager yes, but finding it is another matter.